jstherightway/js-the-right-way/pt/_posts/02-01-01-JS-Code-Style.md

----
+﻿---
-title: JS Code Style!
+title: Guia de estilo!
 lang: pt-BR
 ---

-# JS Code Style!
+# Guia de estilo!

 As every language, JavaScript has many code style guides.
 Maybe the most used and recommended is the [Google Code Style Guide for JavaScript][1], but we recommend you to read the [Idiomatic.js][2].